80x24/wordfall/README.txt

 --------
 Windows users will need all of the .dll files provided by the windows binary in order for word fall to work properly.
-Make sure that the development versions of all of the dependencies are installed and linked in your project file (Visual Studio, Code::Blocks, etc).
+Make sure that the development versions of all SDL dependencies are installed and linked in your project file (Visual Studio, Code::Blocks, etc).
 Import all of the files except for the SDLMain.m and SDLMain.h files(These are mac specific) and build the project.